CoCarrivale/genproductions/README.md

 ```

 Download the "genproductions" package, which is a generic container for CMS MC-generator scripts and configuration cards.
+NOTICE THE SPECIAL GIT COMMANDS, which avoid wasting a lot of time to download the whole package.

 ```
 git clone --single-branch --depth=1 --no-checkout -b tutorial-24-02-19 git@github.com:covarell/genproductions.git